Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective BTK Degrader (IC50 = 5.1 nM); degrades BTK in a proteasome- and CRBN-dependent manner.
+DD 03-171 is a potent and selective BTK Degrader (PROTAC®) (IC50 = 5.1 nM); degrades BTK in a proteasome- and CRBN-dependent manner.
 Suppresses BTK signaling and proliferation in mantle cell lymphoma (MCL) cells by degrading BTK, IKFZ1, and IKFZ3 (3 validated targets in B-cell malignancies).
 Also degrades Ibrutinib (Cat.
 No. 6813) -resistant C481S-BTK mutant cancer cells.
 Exhibits no binding against a panel of 468 kinases at 1 μM.
 Reduces tumor burden and extends survival in lymphoma patient-derived xenograft models.

 Sold under license from Dana-Farber Cancer Institute